matgla/Yaspem/readme.md

-# MS PKG
+# Yaspem - Yet Another Simple PackagE Manager

-The mspkg provides tool to manage dependencies within CMake.
+The yaspem is tool to manage dependencies within CMake.
 It allows to fetch sources automatically with specific version.
 Also creates wrapping files to find packages with find_package command.